 This series was one of the first to deviate from the norms of television credits.
 Among the odd credits gags that were used were: an episode where the credits scrolled sideways; credits that used gag names for the cast & crew; ending credits rolled at the beginning of the episode (or the opening titles delayed until nearly the end); and credits that roll a few minutes early, followed by spoof versions of BBC broadcast announcements (even incorporating the BBC "rolling Earth" logo in use at the time).

-The theme music is the concluding portion of John Philip Sousa's "Liberty Bell March".
-Reportedly, one of the chief reasons the song was used is that it was in the public domain and no royalties would have to be paid (the opening part of the march makes an appearance in the James Bond film Octopussy (1983)).
+The theme music is the opening portion of John Philip Sousa's "Liberty Bell March".
+Reportedly, one of the chief reasons was that it was in the public domain, meaning no royalties would have to be paid.

 The Knight in shining armour who crops up sporadically throughout the show was in fact played by Terry Gilliam, the American member of Monty Python, who normally provided the animated sequences.
 He would work seven days a week on them, and usually two-all nighters.